marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     file.write(output)
 ```

-- Besides this trick, the script is a straightforward application of pandas' built-in aggregation methods
-- The only other calculation of note is the Mann-Whitney *U* test, a standard non-parametric test for the equality of central tendency of two distributions, which is supplied by the SciPy `stats` module.
+Besides this trick, the script is a straightforward application of pandas' built-in aggregation methods.
+The only other calculation of note is the Mann-Whitney *U* test, a standard non-parametric test for the equality of central tendency of two distributions, which is supplied by the SciPy `stats` module.

 ## Linking the pieces with Nextflow
 ### Basic Nextflow syntax